cmoesgaard/curl/docs/GOVERNANCE.md

 If you think you can help making the project better by shouldering some maintaining responsibilities, then please get in touch.

-You will be expected to be familiar with the curl project and its ways of working.
+You will be expected to be familiar with the carl project and its ways of working.
 You need to have gotten a few quality patches merged as a proof of this.